 - Is there a chance he’ll be your patient in the future?

-Before dating a present or past patient it seems wise to carefully read the board of ethics policy, regulations in your state of practice, and become familiar with the regulations of the healthcare facility in which you practice.
+Before dating a present or past patient, it is wise to carefully read the board of ethics policy and regulations in your state of practice.
+Protect yourself by becoming familiar with the regulations of the healthcare facility in which you practice.

 This is a complex situation.
 You may want to date a doctor, but before you do, you have to ask what you will do and how you will work with him or her if the relationship doesn’t work out.
 Will you still be able to work with that person?
 Will you still be able to collaborate on the care of patients?